orggue/adidas-zaragoza/container-essentials/docker/06_volumes.md

 ### docker volume create
 We can also use the `docker volume create` command and specify the `--name` option.
-* Specify a name so you can easily find and identify your volume later
+* Specify a name so you can easily find and identify your volume later.

 ```
 docker volume create --name my-vol